amitgoswami1027/udagram-microservices-project/README.md

 1. Create EC2 with Amazon Linux AMI (Linux version should be > 2.2.14)
 2. Login to your EC2 with PuTTY
-3. Do an update of Amzon Linux sudo yum update
+3. Do an update of Amzon Linux
+   "sudo yum update"
-4. Now for installing docker run below command: sudo yum install -y docker
+4. Now for installing docker run below command:
+   "sudo yum install -y docker"
 5. Give permission
-   sudo usermod -a -G docker ec2-user
+   "sudo usermod -a -G docker ec2-user"
 6. Start Docker Service
-   sudo service docker start
+   "sudo service docker start"
-7. Run below command to get docker service up automatically after reboot: sudo chkconfig docker on
+7. Run below command to get docker service up automatically after reboot:
+   "sudo chkconfig docker on"
-8. Optionally, create a new user for Docker management and add him to Docker (default) group useradd dockeradmin passwd dockeradmin usermod -aG docker dockeradmin
+8. Optionally, create a new user for Docker management and add him to Docker (default) group "useradd dockeradmin"
+   "passwd dockeradmin"
+   "usermod -aG docker dockeradmin"
-9. Once you have Docker installed, open a terminal and run: docker run alpine echo hello world
+9. Once you have Docker installed, open a terminal and run:
+   "docker run alpine echo hello world"
 10. Congratulations!
 You are now running Docker!

 ### Task-10 Converting the monolithic application to microservices: